0oM4R/tf-Umbrel/README.md

 ### Optional Env Vars

+- `UMBREL_DISK`
-This envs will be used to configure the installation process, and here are its default values.
+  This env will be used to configure the installation process, to make Umbrel installed on `"${UMBREL_DISK}/umbrel"`

-- `UMBREL_VERSION: "release"`
-- `UMBREL_REPO: "getumbrel/umbrel"`
-- `UMBREL_INSTALL_PATH: "/umbrel"`
+  - If the UMBREL_DISK not specified, the install path will be `/umbrel`

 For advanced configuration, please check the envs mentioned in [umbrel-dashboard](https://github.com/getumbrel/umbrel-dashboard), [umbrel-manager](https://github.com/getumbrel/umbrel-manager), and [.env-example](https://github.com/getumbrel/umbrel/blob/master/templates/.env-sample) file.